deatrich/linux-home-server/appendix.md

 ```

 If you will also synchronize backups to a USB drive, then you must make
-directories at the root of the USB filesystem for backups.
+directories at the root of the USB file system for backups.
 The USB partition
 name and the names of the directories must match the configuration file setup.
 (example: your USB partition is /dev/sda1 and so you have set 'usbpartition'
 in the configuration file to 'sda1')